 INTRODUCTION

 Omega-3 fatty acids are essential fats that benefit heart health.
-They help lower inflammation, reduce triglyceride levels and improve blood circulation, all of which contribute to better cardiovascular function.
+They help lower inflammation, reduce triglyceride levels and improve blood circulation, all of which contribute to healthy cardiovascular function.
 Found in oily fish, flaxseeds and walnuts, these healthy fats help maintain balanced cholesterol levels and prevent arterial plaque buildup.
-Including omega-3-rich foods in a healthy, balanced diet supports heart rhythm and reduces the risk of stroke.
+Including omega-3-rich foods in a healthy and balanced diet supports heart rhythm and reduces the risk of stroke.
 Regular consumption of these beneficial fats is a simple yet effective way to promote long-term heart health.

 HOW OMEGA-3S SUPPORT HEART FUNCTION